Vivian Stanshall: Legacy and honours

 On 11 October 2011, the Blackpool Comedy Carpet, a large public artwork by Gordon Young, was unveiled in Blackpool on the town's seaside promenade.
-It is made of 300 slabs of granite that cover about 2200 square meters.
-Featuring catchphrases, jokes and names, it commemorates more than 1000 selected "influential" comics, most of whom have played Blackpool in the last hundred years.
+It is made of 300 slabs of granite that cover about 2,200 square metres.
+Featuring catchphrases, jokes and names, it commemorates more than 1,000 selected "influential" comics, most of whom have played Blackpool in the last hundred years.
 The project was commissioned by the Blackpool Council as part of its redevelopment plan, and it is one of the largest pieces of public art in the United Kingdom.
 Stanshall is represented in the work by two quotes and his name.

 In 2012, Poppydisc Records reissued both a vinyl and CD version of Stanshall's Men Opening Umbrellas Ahead, remastered with new liner notes from his widow and daughter.

 On 26 January 2018, Longfellow's biography/memoir/free-form art book detailing Stanshall's life was published.
 Filled with Stanshall's paintings, sketches, notes, letters, and private photographs, The Illustrated Vivian Stanshall, a Fairytale of Grimm Art (illustrated by the young illustrator and animator Ben Wickey) contains not only Longfellow's impressions of the life and work of her husband of 18 years, but also the remembrances of many of his closest friends, as well as Vivian's private journals.

-An event is planned at Union Chapel on 23 March 2023 to mark the 80th anniversary of Stanshall's birth.
-According to the press release "The late, great Vivian Stanshall would have been 80 years old in March 2023.
-To celebrate Michael Livesley, under the guidance of MD Andy Frizell, shall once more assemble friends, vagabonds and some VERY special guests to bash the tables, fill the glass and raise the roof in celebration of the great man's work.

-The night will be a double celebration, as it marks the completion on Viv Stanshall's last "great work".
-Join us on a musical journey from the Bonzo Dog Doo Dah Band to Rawlinson End and witness the world premiere of Viv's final "great work".
+In July 2023, Madfish Music released two posthumously completed albums by Stanshall: Dog Howl in Tune, a rock album originally intended as a follow-up to Teddy Boys Don't Knit; and Rawlinson's End, using the remaining tapes from Vivian's archive.
+In the case of Rawlinson's End, some of the narration and music was recorded by Stanshall, while the rest incorporates material from the existing BBC John Peel sessions, including some that was previously unbroadcast.
+The first was re-constructed and produced by Andy Frizell, the second by Michael Livesley.